What it does: Energy management and automation

 We believe access to energy is a basic human right.
 We want everyone on our planet to have access to safe, reliable, efficient and sustainable energy.
 At Schneider Electric, we’re committed to providing innovative solutions that address the energy paradox: balancing our planet’s carbon footprint with the irrefutable human right to quality energy.

-We create connected technologies that reshape industry, transform cities and enrich lives.
+We create connected technologies that reshape the industry, transform cities and enrich lives.

 At Schneider, we call this Life Is On.